RumeelHussainbnb/CoreDAODocs/docs/Learn/products/btc-staking/stake-btc-guide.md

 1. **Xverse and/or Unisat Wallet(s):** You will need to add to either [Xverse](https://chromewebstore.google.com/detail/xverse-wallet/idnnbdplmphpflfnlkomgpfbpcgelopg?hl=en-GB\&authuser=1) and/or [Unisat](https://chromewebstore.google.com/detail/unisat-wallet/ppbibelpcjmhbdihakflkdcoccbgbkpo) wallet(s) via Chrome browser extension, to participate in the staking process. (_Must use a desktop, mobile and hardware wallets are not supported at this time_)

 2. **Core Wallet Address for Rewards:** Prepare your Core wallet address where you will receive Core token rewards for staking your BTC.
-If you do not have a Core wallet address, you can create one easily by connecting to Metamask.
+If you do not have a Core wallet address, you can create one easily by connecting to MetaMask.

 **1. Adding the Core network to MetaMask via the Core Explorer:**